Disneyland Transportation – Getting There + Getting Around Once You Are There

 - Disneyland Parking – will you drive your car to the parks and pay for daily parking, or leave it at your hotel and take one of the modes of transport listed below.

 - Parking at your hotel – is there a fee for this (or can you find a hotel deal that includes parking).
+Here are some options with free parking & more freebies in the area!

 - You can find directions to Disneyland here.